-This Deconstructed Apple Pie combines buttery sautéed cinnamon apples with crispy, flaky cinnamon-sugar pie crust for a rustic fall dessert recipe that’s perfect for sharing.
-It’s a fun twist on the classic that’s easy to make and ready in just 45 minutes!
+This Deconstructed Apple Pie combines buttery sautéed cinnamon apples with crispy, flaky cinnamon-sugar pie crust for an easy fall dessert recipe that’s perfect for sharing.
+It’s a fun twist on the classic that’s ready in just 45 minutes!

 What’s your favorite fall dessert?

-That’s why I started making what I like to call 'deconstructed' apple pie.
-By sautéing the apples on the stove and baking the pie crust on a baking sheet, you cut the cooking time in half.
+That's why I began making this deconstructed apple pie recipe.
+By sautéing the apples on the stovetop and baking the pie crust on a baking sheet, you cut the cooking time in half.
+It’s perfect for those times when you're craving a comforting fall dessert but are short on time.

 Disclaimer: Some links throughout this post are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can learn more by visiting my Affiliate Disclosure Page.